kyiakiy/kyiakiy/README.md

 - 👋 Hi, I’m @kyiakiy
 - 👀 I’m interested in data and programming.
-- 🌱 I’m currently learning Java, HTML, CSS, JavaScript
+- 🌱 I’m currently learning Java, HTML, CSS, JavaScript, C#, Python
 - 💞️ I’m looking to collaborate on working on a small simple project with my friends to learn more about programming.
 - 📫
+- Year of experience: 2

 <!---
 kyiakiy/kyiakiy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.